shivannis/xandr-docs-public/xandr-docs/articles/monetize/mobile-user-segment-targeting.md

 ## Method 2: Add users who have converted on mobile offers using reporting and batch segment service\*

-- Using the Log-Level Data Feed, you can gather the list of Xandr User IDs for users who have converted on your account.
+- Using the Log-Level Data Feed, you can gather the list of Microsoft Advertising User IDs for users who have converted on your account.
 - Once you have your list of user IDs, you can load them into segments using the [Batch Segment Service](../digital-platform-api/batch-segment-service.md).